Italian federation probes alleged racism at Milan game

 Constant was replaced during Tuesday's game that AC Milan went on to lose 2-1.

-Milan's CEO Adriano Galliani condemned the abusive fans, but said Constant should not have walked off the pitch.
+Milan's CEO Adriano Galliano condemned the abusive fans, but said Constant should not have walked off the pitch.

+"The chants are despicable and must be fought," Galliani said according to state news wire Ansa.

 Italy has a serious problem with discrimination in soccer, which shows no sign of being eradicated despite renewed efforts from the authorities.